communityType/model/README.md

 - Tutorial.ipynb: exemplifies the process of implementing generative model.

 2. src: python files used to produce our result.

+- Model.py includes the implementation of generative model
+- User.py includes the node class that can perform rewiring/changing moves during network evolution process
+- Statistics.py and summary_stats.py include the classification of community structures.